propfeds/wtworlds/readme.md

 retaliation uses damage_immunity component

-curse of withering
-- falling gives you wither 2 for 1 second and splashes the decay effect onto nearby blocks
-- walking turns nearby grass into dirt, dirt into coarse dirt
-- enemies that attack you are affected by wither curse of growing (chestplate) mother of all curses (helmet) cusses when getting hit
+mother of all curses (helmet) cusses when getting hit

 obsidian dagger (high damage, dimension tear - turns piglins into zombies, or scare them)